 After the initial shock, Wilfredo and Griselle took action, quickly learning about MDA and the services it provided.
 After consulting with the local office in Puerto Rico, they weighed next steps for their son.
 Soon they learned about clinical trials for his condition and decided to take part in the research, enrolling in a trial for drisapersen in Columbus, Ohio.

 It was a grueling travel schedule.
 Initially, they flew each week from Puerto Rico to Columbus so Alejandro could receive treatment.
-This required several overnight trips, including a stopover in Newark, New Jersey each time.
+This required several overnight trips, including a stopover in Newark, N.J., each time.
 Eventually, they decided to move to be closer to the treatments, settling in Georgia in October 2014.
-After a brief halt to the trial, Alejandro, who by this time had transitioned to a wheelchair, continued with the treatment before having to stop due to side effects.
+After a brief halt to the trial, Alejandro, who by this time had transitioned to a wheelchair, continued with the treatment before having to stop because of side effects.

 According to Wilfredo, despite the setback with the trial, it was worth it to participate.
 “Alejandro is always willing to support research in Duchenne.”

-Today, Alejandro is now receiving Exondys 51, the first muscular dystrophy drug to be approved by the Food and Drug Administration, a drug whose development can be traced back to money raised from campaigns such as MDA Shamrocks that help fund basic research.
+Today, Alejandro is now receiving Exondys 51, the first disease-modifying drug for some forms of DMD to be approved by the Food and Drug Administration.
+The drug’s development can be traced back to money raised from campaigns such as MDA Shamrocks that help fund basic research.

 The Impact of MDA Shamrocks

-Alejandro’s parents say that, beyond summer camp, MDA is always there for the family, providing the support and resources necessary for kids like Alejandro to navigate life with a muscle disease.
+Alejandro’s parents say that, beyond summer camp, MDA is always there for the family, providing the support and resources necessary for kids like Alejandro to navigate life with muscular dystrophy.

 This support includes hope.
 For Alejandro’s parents, MDA was there for them during a confusing and shocking time after his diagnosis.
 By providing information and logistical support as he transitioned to a wheelchair and enrolled in clinical trials, MDA has been an integral partner in helping Alejandro live unlimited.